magneto3572/magneto3572/README.md

 I am Android developer by passion and graphic designer by hobby.
 I love programming, designing and eploring new tech.

 As a software engineer I love to solve a problem that make our life easier and well as interactive and fun.
-Some of the work i have done can be found in the link given below.

 - 🔭 I’m currently working on Taskmo B2B Gig Marketplace
 - 🌱 I’m currently learning Data structure and Jetpack Compose